gurch101/gowebutils/docsrc/docs/middleware.md

 Requests can also be added as protected routes with additional permissions required which would apply the following middleware:

 - PermissionsMiddleware - ensure the user has the required permissions for the request, otherwise returns a 403 status code

+There is also optional middleware that can be used to add to your routes via `AddProtectedRouteWithMiddleware`:

+- authutils.IsAdmin - ensures the user is an admin